Walter D. Mooney: Early life and education

-Mooney was born in Floral Park, New York and is the sixth of seven children.
-He attended Cornell University from 1969–1973 for his B.S in Physics.
+Mooney attended Cornell University from 1969 to 1973 for his B.S in physics.
 In 1976, he spent 6 months as a Graduate Fellow in Karlsruhe University, Germany.
 He went on to complete his Ph.D. on the Deep Structure of the South American Andes in 1979 at the University of Wisconsin-Madison.

 Research

 Mooney's major interest is global Earth crustal structure and tectonics, with a focus on the continental lithosphere.
 Mooney has led fieldwork throughout North and South America.
-According to Mooney his international research collaborations have "provided both a rich basis for my science, and a broad cultural understanding.’
+According to Mooney his international research collaborations have "provided both a rich basis for my science, and a broad cultural understanding.'
 He has co-authored more than 170 scientific papers.

 Mooney has also been a visiting professor of geophysics in many different universities over the years including, Stanford University (1984–2008; 2014–present), Pierre et Marie Curie University, France (1998) and University of Kiel, Germany (1985).